Washington Monument: Security

 A recessed trench wall known as a ha-ha has been built to minimize the visual impact of a security barrier surrounding the monument.
 After the September 11 attacks and another unrelated terror threat at the monument, authorities had put up a circle of temporary Jersey barriers to prevent large motor vehicles from approaching.
 The unsightly barrier was replaced by a less-obtrusive low 30 in granite stone wall that doubles as a seating bench and also incorporates lighting.
-The installation received the 2005 Park/Landscape Award of Merit from the American Society of Landscape Architects.
+Designed by the famed landscape architect Laurie Olin, the installation received the 2005 Park/Landscape Award of Merit from the American Society of Landscape Architects.

-Transit

-The Washington Monument is served by Federal Triangle metro station and Smithsonian metro station.
-Traveling by Metro bus, one can take the DC Circulator on the National Mall route or ride bus number 34, 36, and 32.